 The location of the city's commercial corridors, including the one that is the subject of this Plan, is reflected on the Neighborhoods, Corridors and Activity Areas Map which appears in the Citywide Plan and here as Figure No. 2.
-In that citywide Plan, Columbine Square is located adjacent to a Corridor.
-A definition of this geography is presented in Section 2.0.
+In that Citywide Plan, North Broadway is described as both a Corridor and Activity Area.
+Definitions for these geographies are presented in Section 2.0.